0xHun73r/Configure-Portspoof/README.md

 sudo apt install iptables-persistent sudo iptables-save > /etc/iptables/rules.v4 (may have to run as root without sudo)
 ```
-(After doing this a SNAT policy will need to be setup through your firewall to route traffic to your portspoof device.)
+After doing this a SNAT policy will need to be setup through your firewall to route traffic to your portspoof device.
+For safe measures setup a policy to deny ssh from outside your network to your portspoof device.
+You can also segment the device from you network if you wish.